AlexShkarin/pyLabLib/docs/devices/Andor.rst

 Andor cameras
 =======================

 Andor implements two completely separate interfaces for different cameras.
-The older one, called SDK, or simply SDK, provides interface for the older cameras: iXon, iKon, iStart, iDus,, iVac, Luca, Newton.
+The older one, called SDK, or simply SDK, provides interface for the older cameras: iXon, iKon, iStart, iDus, iVac, Luca, Newton.
 The details of this SDK are available in the `manual <https://andor.oxinst.com/downloads/uploads/Andor_Software_Development_Kit_2.pdf>`__.

 The newer SDK, called SDK3, covers newer cameras: Zyla, Neo, Apogee, Sona, Marana, and Balor.
 The `manual <https://andor.oxinst.com/downloads/uploads/Andor_SDK3_Manual.pdf>`__ describes the cameras and capabilities in more details.

 The required DLLs are distributed with `Andor Solis <https://andor.oxinst.com/products/solis-software/>`__ or the corresponding `Andor SKD <https://andor.oxinst.com/products/software-development-kit/>`__.
-In most cases, you will have Andor Solis installed to have the drivers and to communicate with the cameras to begin with.
+In most cases, you have Andor Solis already installed to provide the drivers and to communicate with the cameras to begin with.

 .. _cameras_andor_sdk2: